 How to avoid it: If you’re packing yourself, use the right materials and techniques.
 For fragile or valuable items, consider using professional packing services.
 Before the movers arrive, take photos of your most valuable possessions to document their condition.
 Also, talk to your moving company about their liability coverage and consider purchasing full-value protection for added peace of mind.

-Logistical Mix-Ups
+Problem: Logistical Mix-Ups and Mistakes

 A cross-country move involves a lot of moving parts, and logistical errors can cause major disruptions.
 This can range from the truck showing up on the wrong day to, in worst-case scenarios, falling for a moving scam where a dishonest company holds your belongings hostage for more money.
 These mix-ups are not just inconvenient; they can be costly and emotionally draining.